dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ### Base package

-In Clojure we can define our `Mode` types as records, and our functionalities as methods:
+In Clojure, we can define our `Mode` types as records, and our functionalities as methods:

 ```clojure
 (defrecord Prose)